OrnellaTchinda/Plant-Journal/README.md

 ## Optimizations

 When I improve this project, I would use an API to generate different plants with information about them using this plant API: https://perenual.com/docs/api .
+I would create a login option for people to add their plants and the care and why not a way for them to remind them when to water their plant for example.